15 Ways You Can Change Your Eating Habits in Just One Day

 Get enough calories

 Too many calories can become unhealthy, but too little calories can be harmful as well.
 When you deprive yourself of food, your metabolism slows, causing your body to eat away at muscle and hold on to fat, which can lead to weight gain.
 “Don’t become obsessed and fixated on numbers, but occasionally tracking how many calories you’re getting is a good way to spot check and make sure you’re making health eating choices,” says Mills.
+These 12 sneaky habits slow down your metabolism.

 Get enough sleep

 Changing your eating habits can be as simple as getting enough shuteye.
 When you’re tired, you’re more likely to overeat or make poor food choices.
 Lack of sleep can also mess with the levels of hormones that control hunger and metabolism.
 Get between seven and eight hours of sleep a night.
-Here’s how you can even lose weight in your sleep.

 Eat off smaller plates

 Feel free to eat a heaping plate of food, but only if that plate is smaller than regular dinnerware.
 Cornell researchers found that people who ate cereal out of large bowls consumed 16 percent more cereal than those who were given smaller bowls; however, when asked to estimate how much cereal they thought they’d eaten, large bowl eaters’ estimates were 7 percent lower than those with small bowls.
 Translation: Eating off smaller dishes helps you eat less but makes you feel like you’re eating just enough.
+Make sure you don’t believe these common food myths.

 Don’t forget breakfast